Categories

 An evil spirit manifests itself.

-Once, as I was explaining the gospel to a young man in Athens, he said to me:
+Once, as I was explaining the gospel to a young man, in Athens, he said to me:

-“During my final exams this year, I was studying until late at night.
-I went to the bathroom to refresh myself, and when I looked in the mirror… I did not see myself but a demon!
+I went to the bathroom to refresh myself, and when I looked at the mirror… I did not see myself but a demon!

 I didn’t tell them what happened, but I tell you now.”